Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Introduction

-Merger shocks are observed in X-ray as a discontinuity in the ICM surface brightness or a jump in temperature from the pre- to the post-shock region.
+Merger shocks are observed in X-ray as a discontinuity in the ICM surface brightness or a jump in temperature from the pre- to the post-shock region, \edit2{with the latter being clear evidence}.
 However, the detection of shocks in X-ray wavelengths is hampered by the low brightness of the ICM outside the cluster core.
 Fortunately, shocks can also be detected at radio frequencies.
-Radio relics are produced by synchrotron emission from charged particles that are accelerated in merger induced shocks \citep[for reviews of radio relics see][]{2012feretti, 2019vanweeren} by diffusive shock acceleration \citep[DSA;][]{1978bell, 1983drury, 2001malkov}.
+Radio relics are produced by synchrotron emission from charged particles that are accelerated in merger-induced shocks \citep[for reviews of radio relics see][]{2012feretti, 2019vanweeren} by diffusive shock acceleration \citep[DSA;][]{1978bell, 1983drury, 2001malkov}.
 Radio relics tend to be megaparsec in size and are often found on the periphery of merging clusters.
-The number of clusters hosting radio relics is about 70, which makes them much rarer than merging clusters \citep[for a list see][]{2019vanweeren}.
+To date, the number of clusters observed that host radio relics is about 70, which makes them much rarer than merging clusters \citep[for a list see][]{2019vanweeren}.
 One reason for the rarity is because axial shocks that face the observer have low surface brightness \citep{2013skillman}.
 Therefore, radio relics are preferentially found in mergers that are occurring near the plane of the sky \citep[][]{2019bgolovich}.
 Another contributor to their rarity may be the poor acceleration efficiency of DSA in weak shocks \citep{2005kang, 2020botteon}.
 To overcome the poor acceleration efficiency of DSA, the re-acceleration model \citep{2011kang, 2012kang, 2013pinzke}, where a population of non-thermal seed electrons is re-accelerated by the shock, may be required.
 Evidence for particle re-acceleration has been compounding recently with clusters such as PLCKG287.0+32.9 \citep{2014bonafede} and Abell 3411 \citep{2017vanweeren}.
-In the latter study, a connection between a cluster radio galaxy and the radio relic was found.
+In the latter study, a connection of radio emission between a cluster radio galaxy and the radio relic was found.

 The rarest of the relic phenomena are double relics that are equidistant from the cluster center.
 As explained in \cite{2019vanweeren}, double radio relics are defined as shocks formed from a single merger event.
 Having two probes of the same merging event is an advantage that can be used to put tight constraints on the merger scenario.
 To date, about 12 double radio relic clusters have been identified.
 The two clusters that are presented in this work are double radio relic clusters.